 You’re up before dawn, preparing to teach the first class of the day in your brand-new gym.
 You’re surrounded by people with all kinds of fitness goals.
 You enjoy motivating them and connecting them to others with like-minded goals.
 If this sounds like the dream you’ve been envisioning, let’s talk about what starting a gym takes.

-First and foremost, be truthful to yourself and your skill set.
+First, it’s imperative that you’re truthful to yourself and your skill set.
 There are lots of career options in the fitness industry.
-Instead of opening a gym, you might decide to work as a personal trainer or fitness instructor.
-Consider all of your options before deciding whether or not starting a gym is your best option.
+Instead of opening a gym, consider working as a personal trainer or fitness instructor.
+Examine all of your options before deciding whether or not starting a gym is the best one.

 Starting a Gym From Scratch